x13a/acrobits-websvc/README.md

 $ docker run -d -p 8080:8080 acrobits-websvc
 ```

-To run in docker with config (docker-compose.yaml):
+To run in docker with config and env file (docker-compose.yaml):
 ```sh
 $ docker-compose up -d
 ```